 While active investors have previously been engaging with company management and using Annual general meetings (AGMs) to push for positive change in the largest polluting companies (with varying degrees of effectiveness) this month saw a new breakthrough.

 Exxon Mobil is the second largest listed company contributor to climate change since its inception.
 At its AGM, as the result of an investor collaboration, Exxon was defeated in proposing board members, in favour of handpicked independent candidates seeking to transform the business towards net-zero.
-This is a new version of activisim, now allowing much-needed disruption from within.
+This is a new version of activism, now allowing much-needed disruption from within.

 Landmark legal victory